no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 We weren’t sure how long it would take to get to the spa we booked appointments at – so we gathered our tennis shoes and walked back to the main road to hail a taxi.
 It drove the three of us to a little downtown shopping spot where Pink Lime Salon & Spa was located.

-I don’t remember all that much about my cocktail besides the fact that it was strong and served in a tin cup which I thought that was neat-o.
 Our bartender was dressed from the prohibition error and held a conversation well while we picked his brains about life, love and the pursuit of happiness.
 As you can see, we had the place to our selves and as always, enjoyed our time there.

 Sixty minutes later, we gathered our clothes and settled our bill at the front desk.
 The other girls were found noshing at a restaurant down the way.
 They settled their tab and left.
 We jumped on the underground subway in hopes we were heading in the direction of our apartment.
 Only slightly turned around, we ended up walking quite aways.
 Now the time is about 7:00pm and we are, surprise surprise, hungry.